ReScience/ReScience-submission/article/Larisch-2018.md

     counter = 1;
 end
 ```

-The code below shows the definition of neuron model equations in ANNarchy.
+The code above shows the definition of neuron model equations in ANNarchy.
 As in the Matlab source code, we use a counter variable to control the behavior of the membrane potential for time steps after a spike together with the ANNarchy own 'if' statement.
 With that we can add the necessary $3.462$ on the membrane potential one step after the spike,
 and set to $-49.5 mV$ after the second time step with the additionally changes.